Snownee/Lychee/docs/docs/recipe.md

 Event when a player uses item on a block.

-Default behavior: item is consumed.
+Default behavior: Item is consumed.

 This recipe type is not [repeatable](concepts.md#repeatability).

-??? note "Format"
+!!! note "Format"

     | Name     | Description               | Type / Literal                                    |
     | -------- | ------------------------- | ------------------------------------------------- |